kimihua1995/NMA_IPD_RMST/README.md

 # NMA_IPD_RMST
-R code for the article "Network meta-analysis of time-to-event endpoints with individual participant-level data using restricted mean survival time"
+R code for the article "Network meta-analysis of time-to-event endpoints with individual participant data using restricted mean survival time regression"

 simulation.R: This file contains all R codes for simulation study and figures generation